chetanya-shrimali/logs-analysis-project/README.md

 # logs-analysis-project
-A  project to connect to database and query execution using python.
+A project to connect to PostgreSql database using the `psycog2` library and executing complex Queries on the data provided by `news` database
 ### Requirements
 - Download `newsdata.sql` from the following link `https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip'`